dalv0911/demo-log-analytics-aws-solution/README.md

 ## Pricing
 One of the most importance when considering an architecture is the pricing.
 No matter how cool the technical is, if the cost is too expensive it mean nothing.

-Because of this solution is serverless, we can't calculate exactly the cost but let's me show you the estimate cost.
+Since, this is a serverless solution, we can't calculate exactly the cost but let's me show you the estimate cost.

 Let's suppose we have `1000 records of streaming data per second` sent to Firehose in `8 hours a day (28,800 seconds)`.
 Each record has `5KB in size`.
 Here is a simple cost simulator.